ItsNiceCraft/ItsNiceCraft/README.md

 #### // recent stars

 - [anderspitman/awesome-tunneling](https://github.com/anderspitman/awesome-tunneling) - List of ngrok/Cloudflare Tunnel alternatives and other tunneling software and services.
 Focus on self-hosting.
-(1 day ago)
+(2 days ago)
 - [fatedier/frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
-(1 day ago)
+(2 days ago)
 - [valkey-io/valkey](https://github.com/valkey-io/valkey) - A flexible distributed key-value datastore that is optimized for caching and other realtime workloads.
-(1 day ago)
+(2 days ago)
 - [garethgeorge/backrest](https://github.com/garethgeorge/backrest) - Backrest is a web UI and orchestrator for restic backup.
-(6 days ago)
+(1 week ago)
-- [Phineas/lanyard](https://github.com/Phineas/lanyard) - 🏷️   Expose your Discord presence and activities to a RESTful API and WebSocket in less than 10 seconds (1 week ago)
+- [Phineas/lanyard](https://github.com/Phineas/lanyard) - 🏷️   Expose your Discord presence and activities to a RESTful API and WebSocket in less than 10 seconds (2 weeks ago)

 ## // metrics